john-kurkowski/tldextract/README.md

 ## Version History

+* 0.4
+    * Towards 1.0: simplified the global convenience function `tldextract.extract` to take only the `url` param.
+Need more control over the fetching and caching of the Public Suffix List?
+Construct your own extract callable: `extract = tldextract.TLDExtract(fetch=True, cache_file='/path/to/your/cache/file')`.
+As before, the first arg controls whether live HTTP requests will be made to get the Public Suffix List, otherwise falling back on the included [snapshot](https://github.com/john-kurkowski/tldextract/blob/master/tldextract/.tld_set_snapshot).
+The second arg is handy if you have limited permissions where temp files can go.
 * 0.3
     * Added support for a huge class of missing TLDs (Issue #1).
 No more need for [IANA](http://www.iana.org).
     * If you pass `fetch=False` to `tldextract.extract`, or the connection to the Public Suffix List fails, the module will fall back on the included [snapshot](https://github.com/john-kurkowski/tldextract/blob/master/tldextract/.tld_set_snapshot).